ultraq/object-utils/README.md

 ### navigate(object, path)

+> This is now natively in JavaScript as the optional chaining operator (`?.`).
+> If you have access to that feature, I suggest you use that instead.
+If you
+> don't, then this method will still do the job 🙂

 Returns a value from an object via a path string that describes the nesting of objects to get to the value, eg: